Our attorneys put your interests first

 Common legal issues

 Companies discriminate against pregnant women in many different ways.
-Some of the most common forms of discrimination pregnant women sometimes face include:
+Some of the most common forms of pregnancy discrimination include:

 - Wrongful termination due to being pregnant